GioF71/upplay-docker/README.md

 - Manjaro Linux with Gnome (amd64)

-As I test the unit and/or the scripts on more platforms, I will update this list.
+As I test the Dockerfile on more platforms, I will update this list.

 ## Usage